spark-c/sparksnotes/sparksnotes/quicksort/quickSort.md

 ```

-## 2. Comparing elements to the Pivot value
+## 2. Comparing elements to the Pivot value / Swapping

-Now we need use our pivot value to help arrange the remaining elements.
+Now we need use our pivot value as a reference to help arrange the remaining elements.

+[This video](https://www.youtube.com/watch?v=MZaf_9IZCrc) does a great job demonstrating the process visually, and I highly recommend watching!

+There will be a few steps to do this:

+1. Place the pivot element at the end of the array
+1. Create two counter variables, `i` and `j`, whose values will begin at `start - 1` and `start` respectively.
+1. Compare the value at `arr[j]` to the pivot value.
+    * If `arr[j]` is greater than pivot, simply increment `j` by 1, and begin again.
+    * Else, if `arr[j]` is less than pivot, then increment `i` by 1 *and **then*** swap the values found at `arr[j]` and `arr[i]`.
+Finally, increment `j` by 1.
+If `i === j`, don't worry; the element does not change and the process can move forward.
+1. When `j === end`, swap the pivot value (found at `arr[end]`) with the index `i + 1`.
+Now, all values before the pivot value should be lesser, and all values to the right of the pivot value should be greater.
+We've created a new partition on either side of the pivot!
+1. Then, call the quicksort function again on both partitions (not including the pivot, which is now already in its correct location):
+    ```javascript
+    quickSort(arr, start, pivotIndex - 1) // the left partition
+    quickSort(arr, pivotIndex + 1, end) // the right partition
+    ```